 IPVanish payment options and refunds

-IPVanish also offers a variety of payment options, but they do not support any type of cryptocurrency payments, such as Bitcoin:
+IPVanish also offers a variety of payment options, but they do not support any type of cryptocurrency payment, such as Bitcoin:

 As I explained in my review of IPVanish, they are pretty limited with payment options.
 We also saw this in our Avast VPN review.